GIKICoder/GMarkdown/README.md

 ## Installation

-### Swift Package Manager
+### Swift Package Manager (Recommended)

-GMarkdown is available through Swift Package Manager.
+GMarkdown is also available through Swift Package Manager.
 To include it in your project, add the following to your `Package.swift`:

 ```swift
 dependencies: [